Two Centuries of Chinese Heritage in Western Australia

 Research is the cornerstone of our project — we are dedicated to uncovering new insights and illuminating the rich, dynamic heritage of Chinese Australians in Western Australia.
 This page showcases our latest research outputs, highlighting the critical role that rigorous academic inquiry plays in preserving history, fostering understanding, and ensuring the valuable stories of Chinese Western Australians continue to inspire future generations.

-Conference Presentations
+Academic Presentations

 On 4 December 2024, Yu Tao delivered a presentation at the Inaugural Symposium of the Digitisation Centre of Western Australia, offering an overall introduction to the project and underscoring the profound significance of connecting diverse digitised materials to enrich collective knowledge and safeguard cultural heritage.